You can browse our Frequently Asked Questions below. If you cannot find what you are looking for then Contact us.

 Once a centre is registered as a Learner Registration Body they will be able to obtain ULNs for their learners.

 We have combined our Access to Assessment and Reasonable Adjustments policy.
-Please click here to see our Access to Assessment policy.
+Please use our Secure Portal to see our Reasonable Adjustments and Special Considerations Policy.

 Centres must keep complete and accurate records, for at least three years from the end of year to which they relate, for all qualifications and make these available to Open Awards on request.